cc458/IO-women-empowerment/README.md

 *`0_Recode_variables.do`– Stata code to recode variables.

 `raw_data`
-* All original data downloaded from COW, Polity, VDEM and etc. You will need this data folder only if you want to use the script `0_Prepare_Data.R`.
+* All original data downloaded from COW, Polity, VDEM, etc. You will need this data folder only if you want to use the script `0_Prepare_Data.R`.

 `clean_data`
 * Folder to store the data output from the `0_Prepare_Data.R` script.